Regina Riot (football): Team history

 The 2019 season saw the Riot lose to a team other than the Valkyries for the first time.
 On 5 May, they lost to the Manitoba Fearless at home by a score of 34–9.
 This resulted in the Riot finishing outside the top two in the Prairie Conference for the first time.
 However, the Riot rebounded to return to the Championship final for the third straight season and the fourth time in five seasons, defeating the Edmonton Storm 30–8 in the Conference final.
 They fell short in the final, losing to the Valkyries 25–3.

 The COVID-19 pandemic led to the cancellation of both the 2020 and 2021 WWCFL seasons.
 However, the Riot played a series of exhibition games against the Valkyries in the summer of 2021.
 The Valkyries swept the three-game series, defeating the Riot by scores of 34–0, 42–7, and 32–7.

 When league play resumed in 2022, the Riot lost for a second time to the Fearless and finished third in the Prairie Conference.
 They faced Manitoba again in the first round of the playoffs, and lost 20–13, meaning they would not make the Championship game for the first time since 2016.
 This was also the first season the Riot fell short of the Conference Final.
 In 2024, the Riot had their team jerseys stolen for a second time.
 They also advanced to the league championship final for the first time since 2019—they hosted the Valkyries, losing the title match by a score of 36–21.

+The Riot welcomed their first female head coach, Claire Doré, ahead of the 2025 season.
+The 2025 season-opener against the Fearless was the first WWCFL game to feature two female head coaches in Doré and Fearless co-head coach Andrea Buckland.